-It is not just the soft light that makes taking pictures at dawn and dusk so appealing for a Washington, DC, wedding photographer can also get shots of you in front of dazzling backdrops at those times of day.
-An image of a couple embracing in front of a beautiful sunrise or sunset is hard to beat.
+It is not just the soft light that makes taking pictures at dawn and dusk so appealing.
+Your Washington, DC, wedding photographer can also get shots of you in front of dazzling backdrops at those times of day.
+An image of you and your beloved embracing in front of a beautiful sunrise or sunset is hard to beat.
 The oranges, reds, yellows, blues and purples of clouds lit by the sun can turn an ordinary portrait into artwork.

 That was the type of picture we were hoping to create during the engagement portrait session featured here.
 We brought the couple to the Marine Corps War Memorial and Netherlands Carillon before dawn for the photo shoot.
 As we have mentioned elsewhere on this website, those are the best locations in Washington, DC, for morning photography sessions.
 They sit on a river bluff next to Arlington National Cemetery in suburban DC.
 Because of their location, those monuments provide a clear view of downtown Washington.
 Seen from the Netherlands Carillon, the US Capitol, Washington Monument and Lincoln Memorial line up in a lovely row.
 The cherry on top of that tableau is that the sun dawns over Washington directly over those three landmarks.
 Brides and grooms looking for backdrops that are both stunning and Washingtonian will find few better than this.